python/cpython/README.rst

     make
     make test

-(This will fail if you *also* built at the top-level directory.
+(This will fail if you *also* build at the top-level directory.
 You should do a ``make clean`` at the top-level first.)

 To get an optimized build of Python, ``configure --enable-optimizations``